A

 Registered charities have an obligation to complete an Annual Information Statement each year.
 This includes answering questions about their charity’s finances.
 The level of reporting for small charities differs to that which is required by medium and large charities.

-Small Charities Library - Small charities and social media
+Small Charities Library - Social media

 Charities should use social media responsibly, in line with public expectations and in ways which do not compromise the charity’s reputation or community standing.
 A social media policy can help guide charity behaviour and mitigate risks.